hmrc/agent-client-management-frontend/README.md

 I WANT to be able to remove an authorisation for a specific agent and service SO THAT the agent can no longer access my data / act on my behalf with HMRC for that service

-Finds the logged in client's relationships, currently for the following serices: ITSA, PIR and VAT
+Finds the logged in client's invitations and relationships, currently for the following serices: ITSA, PIR and VAT

 ## Running the tests